KIMY

 KIMY (93.9 FM) is a radio station licensed to Watonga, Oklahoma, United States.
 The station is currently owned by South Central Oklahoma Christian Broadcasting, Inc.

 KIMY broadcasts a southern gospel format to the Oklahoma City, Oklahoma, area.

 History

 This station was assigned call sign KIMY on December 14, 1987.

+Went on the air for The Gospel Station in January 2004.